Ezzaldeen97/MacGregor_Technical_challenge/README.md

 ### Further developments
 This project represents an inital implementation of the task requirments.
 However Im fully aware that there are several enhancements and features that could significantly improve the project.
 In real-world applications, many of these additions would be **essential**.

-Below are  porential areas for future development:
+Below are  potential areas for future development:
 - **Dockerize Each Module**
 Containerize each component using Docker.
 This ensures Moduler deployements, simplifies scaling, and provides isolation within a single network
 - **Intermediate Database for Offline Mode** In case of a broker disconnection, data can be buffered to a local lightweight database(eg. SQLite).